 Indonesia makes former president Soeharto posthumous national hero

-Activists condemn award by ex-son-in-law President Subianto, branding it betrayal of Soeharto’s victims and democracy.
+Activists condemn award by ex-son-in-law President Prabowo, branding it betrayal of Soeharto’s victims and democracy.

 Indonesia has named former president Soeharto a national hero, despite accusations of human rights abuses carried out by his regime.